gotopple/k8s-for-users-intro/workload.md

 Votes cast in one window should be reflected in the other shortly.

-If you're running into trouble you can checkout a solution under `ex3/solution` or just start up the solution stack with `kubectl apply -f ex3/solution`.
-That stack uses ports 31000 and 31001 respectively.

-Don't forget to tear down the solutions when you're done with `kubectl delete`.
+Don't forget to tear down the solutions when you're done with `kubectl delete -f ./workload/votingapp-pods.yaml -f ./workload/services.yaml`

 ## Resilience and Automated Deployment Control